Cyral/BozoCrack/README.md

 Just as the origininal Ruby version, it works way better than it should, and shows how something so simple can find your passwords.

+## Files
+Quite a lot more than the original, due to the VS solution structure.
+If you would like to modify this program, the entirety of the code is contained within `src/BozoCrack/Program.cs`

 ## How?
 Command Line Usage: